Indirect magnetic signals mediated by a single surface band in Weyl semimetals: Model and Method

 \section{Model and Method}

 We start with a minimal model of WSM whose low-energy Hamiltonian is given by

 where $k_\parallel^2=k_x^2+k_y^2$, and $\tau_i$ refers to the Pauli matrix operating in the orbital space.
-The first three terms describe a WSM with the band energy $\epsilon_{\pm}=\pm[v^2(k_x^2+\alpha k_y^2-k_0^2)^2+v^2_zk_z^2+\gamma ^2 k_y^2]^{1/2}$.
+The first three terms describe a WSM with the band energy $\epsilon_{\pm}=\pm[v^2(k_\parallel^2-k_0^2)^2+v^2_zk_z^2+\gamma ^2 k_y^2]^{1/2}$.
 The distinctive feature for the bulk band $\epsilon_{\pm}$ is the two Weyl nodes, which carry opposite chiralities and are located at the positions of $(\pm k_0,0,0)$.
 Due to the nontrivial band topology, there exists surface band whose projection at zero Fermi energy is a straight line connecting two Weyl nodes.
 This straight line is bent by the last term of Eq.
 (1), i.e, changed to be an arc (known as Fermi arc).
 The model of Eq.
-(1) can be realized by considering the effect of a periodic driving to the NLSMs\cite{floquet1}, a detailed derivation is given in the Appendix I. Here, we set $0\leq \alpha \leq 1$ just for facilitating our following discussion.
+(1) can be realized by considering the effect of a periodic driving to the NLSMs\cite{floquet1}, a detailed derivation is given in the Appendix I.

 To consider the effect of the surface states on the RKKY interaction, a semi-infinite WSM is studied.
 As shown in Fig. 1, the WSM is placed in the right half-plane ($z > 0$) and the other half ($z< 0$) is assumed to be a vacuum.
 The surface is at $z = 0$, and the model here is infinite in other two ($x$ and $y$) directions.
 Noting that the momentum $k_z$ here is not a good quantum number, which have to be replaced by the operator $k_z=-i\partial_z$.
 An incident wave $Ce^{-ik_z z}$ is assumed to injected along $z$ direction.
 Since the wave of the surface states is mainly bound to the $x$-$y$ surface, the solution of $k_z$ becomes imaginary.
-By considering the continuity conditions of the boundary between left and right regions, one can easily obtain the wave functions and the energy band of surface states at the surface ($z = 0$) as
+By considering the continuity conditions of the boundary between left and right regions, the wave functions and the energy band of surface states at the surface ($z = 0$) can be solved as,